ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-05-02-preventing-my-van-going-up-in-flames.md

 ![Fuse box in bad condition](/assets/images/IMG_7118.JPG)

-For some of these connectors I measured a resistance above 200 Ω. :scream: The connectors were held together by bolts that got loose over time.
+On some of these connectors I measured a resistance above 200 Ω. :scream: The connectors were held together by bolts that got loose over time.
 These loose connections caused very bad conductivity, resulting in a lot of heat which further led to corrosion.
 A vicious circle!

 Ignoring this issue might have resulted in my van going up in flames. :fire: